91d906h4/HenStyle/README.md

 # HenStyle

-This is a simple CSS framework biuld with Sass.
+This is a simple and light CSS framework biuld with Sass.

 ## Compile